Baillie Gifford European Growth Trust Acquires Own Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Baillie Gifford European Growth Trust PLC GBP ( (GB:BGEU) ) just unveiled an update.
+The latest update is out from Baillie Gifford European Growth Trust PLC GBP ( (GB:BGEU) ).

-Baillie Gifford European Growth Trust PLC announced the purchase of 140,000 of its own ordinary shares at a price of 107.00p per share, which will be held in Treasury.
-This transaction affects the total number of shares in issue, now standing at 311,542,867, and provides shareholders with a new denominator for calculating their interests under the FCA’s rules, potentially impacting their disclosure requirements.
+Baillie Gifford European Growth Trust plc, a company involved in the acquisition and disposal of its own shares, has announced the purchase of 140,000 Ordinary Shares at a price of 108.50p, which will be held in Treasury.
+This transaction adjusts the total shares in issue to 311,262,867, a figure that shareholders can use to determine their notification requirements under the FCA’s Disclosure Guidance and Transparency Rules.

+The most recent analyst rating on (GB:BGEU) stock is a Hold with a £116.00 price target.
+To see the full list of analyst forecasts on Baillie Gifford European Growth Trust PLC GBP stock, see the GB:BGEU Stock Forecast page.

 Spark’s Take on GB:BGEU Stock